BUY TWO OR MORE GUIDES - UP TO 20% OFF

 The Grand Canyon Village is the center of action in Grand Canyon National Park.
 Though the village was constructed entirely for tourism, the village feels like a charming trip back in time.
 The village contains curio shops, restaurants, historic buildings with interesting architecture, the Hopi House, visitor centers, mule rides, and shuttle bus transportation.

 Want to know more?
 I’m Matt and I live in the Rockies.
-The Grand Canyon Village is my favorite village in the national park system.
+I spend 70 days a year visiting the national parks in the West and the Grand Canyon Village is my favorite village in the national park system.
 I can’t wait to tell you why.

 Getting There